OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 [PivotFilters](/javascript/api/excel/excel.pivotfilters) filter data based on a PivotTable's four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
 There are four types of PivotFilters, allowing calendar date-based filtering, string parsing, number comparison, and filtering based on a custom input.

 [Slicers](/javascript/api/excel/excel.slicer) can be applied to both PivotTables and regular Excel tables.
-When applied to a PivotTable, slicers function like the PivotFilter's manual filter and allow filtering based on a custom input.
+When applied to a PivotTable, slicers function like a [PivotManualFilter](#pivotmanualfilter) and allow filtering based on a custom input.
 Unlike PivotFilters, slicers have an [Excel UI component](https://support.office.com/article/Use-slicers-to-filter-data-249f966b-a9d5-4b0f-b31a-12651785d29d).
 With the `Slicer` class, you create this UI component, manage filtering, and can control its visual appearance.

 See [Filter with PivotFilters](#filter-with-pivotfilters) and [Filter with slicers](#filter-with-slicers) to learn more about filtering data with Excel JavaScript APIs.

 ### Filter with PivotFilters

 [PivotFilters](/javascript/api/excel/excel.pivotfilters) allow you to filter PivotTable data based on the four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
-In the PivotTable object model, a `PivotFilter` is applied to a [PivotField](/javascript/api/excel/excel.pivotfield), and each `PivotField` can have one or more assigned `PivotFilters`.
-To apply a PivotFilter to a PivotField, the field's corresponding [PivotHierarchy](/javascript/api/excel/excel.pivothierarchy) must be assigned to a hierarchy category.
+In the PivotTable object model, `PivotFilters` are applied to a [PivotField](/javascript/api/excel/excel.pivotfield), and each `PivotField` can have one or more assigned `PivotFilters`.
+To apply PivotFilters to a PivotField, the field's corresponding [PivotHierarchy](/javascript/api/excel/excel.pivothierarchy) must be assigned to a hierarchy category.

 #### Types of PivotFilters